moreh-dev/moreh-2024docs-test/About MoAI.md

 &nbsp;
 &nbsp;

+The MoAI Platform’s virtualization feature enables the use of thousands of GPUs as if they were a single GPU.
+This simplifies the modeling and optimization processes, providing AI engineers with a smooth and efficient experience.

+- **Flexible Scalability**: You can scale GPU resources up or down as needed, enhancing the scalability of your services.
+- **Simplified Management and Deployment**: By abstracting the complexity of using multiple GPUs, the platform makes it easier to manage and deploy resources to improve performance in deep learning tasks.
+- **Cost Savings**: GPU infrastructure managers can reduce hardware costs by efficiently utilizing virtualized GPUs.

+The MoAI Platform is designed with a fully usage-based billing model, where charges are applied per minute of GPU usage only during actual computations.
+This approach allows for significant cost savings compared to traditional cloud services, which often tie GPUs to specific virtual machines (VMs) using a passthrough method.

+- **Comparison Examples**:
+    - **Google Cloud**: Google Cloud charges on a per-second basis for each machine.
+However, resources are fixed, making it difficult to change virtual machines once selected.
+    - **Azure**: Azure charges for computing capacity on a per-second basis and allows for adjustments in consumption as needed, but does not offer flexible instance changes based on training requirements.
+    - **MoAI Platform**: The MoAI Platform offers precise billing based on AI accelerator size and GPU computation time, providing more efficient cost management.
+\
+&nbsp;

 ------

-## **3. AI Compiler**
+## 3. Dynamic GPU Allocation

 ![](./img/overview_04.png)

-- In the era of AI, training and inference of large-scale models such as LLM(Large language Model) and LMM(Large Multimodal Model) require significantly large GPU clusters and effective GPU parallelization.
-- Currently, most AI frameworks used with NVIDIA require manual parallelization by AI engineers depending on the size and complexity of the model and the available GPU size/cluster.
-This setup process is time-consuming, often taking weeks to complete.
-- The MoAI Platform offers automatic parallelization can be achieved through a Moreh AI compiler that finds out the optical way to use GPU resources based on the the specific AI model and the size of GPU cluster.
-- This can significantly shorten the setup and deployment time for AI models, from several weeks, as with NVIDIA, to only 2-3 days.

-## **4. Dynamic GPU Allocation**
+On the MoAI Platform, AI engineers can start deep learning training and inference with only the necessary amount of GPU resources.

+- **Efficient GPU Resource Utilization**: GPU resources are allocated only during computation, ensuring efficient use.
+This approach helps reduce software and infrastructure development costs and shortens development and deployment times.
+- **Easy Cluster Setup**: With the MoAI Platform's dynamic allocation feature, AI engineers can easily set up GPU clusters.
+Typically, deep learning developers need to configure their development environment by connecting PyTorch or TensorFlow to the back nodes of GPU cluster devices, ensuring that each process can communicate with others.

+## 4. AI Compiler Automatic Parallelization

 ![](./img/overview_05.png)

-- On the MoAI platform, AI engineers can begin deep learning training with exactly the amount of GPU resources as needed.
-- GPU resources are only allocated during computation execution, allowing for efficient use of GPU resources.
-This not only reduces software development cost, but also saves time for development and deployment.
+!!!info What is Automatic Parallelization?
+Deep learning models consist of multiple layers, each containing numerous computations.
+These layers can be trained independently, allowing for parallel processing.
+GPU automatic parallelization is a technology that automates the parallelization of training and inference in deep learning models.
+!!!

+The MoAI Platform's Advanced Parallelization technology optimally distributes and parallelizes these computations, maximizing hardware resource utilization.

+In the era of artificial intelligence, large-scale models like Large Language Models (LLMs) and Large Multimodal Models (LMMs) require substantial GPU clusters and effective GPU parallelization for training and inference.

+Currently, common AI frameworks used with NVIDIA require AI engineers to manually adjust parallelization based on the model's size, complexity, and the available GPU size or cluster.
+This process is time-consuming, often taking several weeks.

+- The MoAI Platform provides Advanced Parallelization through the Moreh AI compiler, which optimally utilizes GPU resources based on the specific AI model and GPU cluster size.
+- With MoAI Platform’s Advanced Parallelization, the setup and deployment time for AI models, which typically takes weeks, can be reduced to just 2-3 days.

 Copyright © 2024 Moreh Corporation